bioinformaticsdotca/CSHL_2019/laptop_setup_instructions.md

 5) A robust internet browser such as Firefox or Safari (Internet Explorer and Chrome are not recommended because of Java issues).

 6) Java -The visualization program that we will be using (IGV) requires Java.
-Check if you have Java installed: https://www.java.com/verify/ and download Java if you do not have it installed (Java 8).
+Check if you have Java installed: https://www.java.com/verify/ and download Java if you do not have it installed (You need Java 8.
+Do NOT install Java 10).

 7) Integrative Genomics Viewer 2.3 (IGV) - Once java is installed, go to http://www.broadinstitute.org/igv/ and register in order to get access to the downloads page.
 Once you have gained access to the download page, click on the appropriate launch button that matches the amount of memory available on your laptop (if you have space, 1.2GB is good, more is better).